Hendrix-CS/csci150/labs/pygame.md

 Create a new Python file called `face2.py` and enter your version of the Face class.

 Copy the code from Step 2.1 into `face2.py`.
 Where that code appends a point to the `shapes` list, append a `Face` object instead.
+Also alter `draw_all` to ask each `shape` to draw itself instead of drawing a circle.
 Test it out, and make sure it places a `Face` wherever you click.

 ### Step 2.3: Random Colors (1 point)